 - Identifying the customers who do not mind cross selling

-- Recognising customers that might respond positively
+- Recognizing customers that might respond positively

 - Increasing customer’s delight

 - Enhancing ROI